saltyorg/docs/docs/sandbox/apps/qbittorrentvpn.md

       vpn_client: wireguard
     ```

-    As described in the github readme linked above, then run the role:
+    As described in the github readme linked above, then run the role.

-    ```shell
-    sb install sandbox-qbittorrentvpn
-    ```

 === "Proton VPN (Wireguard)"